Skip to main content

 • Digital tracking of alumni data

-For institutions, this means having measures in place to accurately track and maintain student records will be paramount.
-Your LMS should be able to track and report on this type of data, including metrics like student engagement, performance and progress and teaching effectiveness.
+For institutions, this means having measures in place to accurately track and maintain student records will be paramount—including data for both current students and graduates.
+Your LMS should be able to track and report on this type of data, including metrics like student engagement, performance and progress, and teaching effectiveness.
 Graduate outcomes, placement records, student engagement metrics and even LMS data (attendance, course completion, assessments) are being digitally tracked, and these outcomes will feed directly into quality scores.

 Focus on ICT Infrastructure